 General sales list medicines

-General sales list (GSL) medicines can be bought from pharmacies, supermarkets and other retail outlets without the supervision of a pharmacist.
-These are sometimes referred to as ‘over-the-counter’ (OTC) medicines.
+General sales list medicines can be bought from pharmacies, supermarkets and other retail outlets without the supervision of a pharmacist.
+These are sometimes referred to as over-the-counter medicines.

-OTC medicines include those that treat minor, self-limiting complaints, which people may feel are not serious enough to see their GP or pharmacist about.
+Over-the-counter medicines include those that treat minor self-limiting complaints people may feel are not serious enough to see their GP or pharmacist about.

 Can medicines change their status?

-New medicines tend to be licensed in the POM category so that healthcare professionals can supervise their use during the first few years that they are available.
+New medicines tend to be licensed in the prescription-only medicines category so that healthcare professionals can supervise their use during the first few years they are available.

-If a medicine switches from POM to P or from P to GSL, the active ingredient remains exactly the same.
+If a medicine switches from prescription only to pharmacy, or from pharmacy to the general sales list, the active ingredient remains exactly the same.
 This means the medicine is just as effective as when it had to be prescribed by a qualified prescriber.

-It also means there is the same risk of side effects if you take too high a dose or do not follow instructions on the label.
-Therefore, it is important you follow the instructions carefully.
+It also means there is the same risk of side effects if you take too high a dose or do not follow the instructions on the label.
+It is therefore important you follow the instructions carefully.

 How are medicines developed?